 Amendment, Termination.
 Our board of directors may amend the NeuroCo Plan at any time, provided that such amendment does not impair the rights under outstanding awards without the award holder's written consent.
-As noted above, as of the effective date of this offering, the NeuroCo Plan will be terminated and no further awards will be granted thereunder.
+As noted above, as of April 3, 2019, the NeuroCo Plan was terminated and no further awards will be granted thereunder.
 All outstanding awards will continue to be governed by their existing terms.